elenaf9/RIOT-rs-applications/benchmarks/runqueue/bench_runqueue_del/README.md

 ## About

-This benchmark tests adding and deleting again a thread from the runqueue.
+This benchmark tests deleting a thread from the runqueue.

 ## How to run